Where to eat around the National Bank Open tennis tournament

 Le Havre aux glaces - Ice-cream and dairy store

 If the temperatures are soaring and you’re in the mood for some ice cream, head to Les Givrés on De Castelnau Street or Havre-aux-glaces at the Jean-Talon Market.
 Crèmerie Meetha serves unique Indian-flavoured ice cream such as jalebi, masala chai or falooda.
 For great frozen custard, the takeaway at Pizzeria Gema is always a good idea.
-For cake and pastry lovers, head to Mlles Gâteaux or Le Pain dans les voiles to satisfy that sweet tooth.
-Alati Caserta is also a great choice for cannoli and sweet Italian specialties.
-A little more upscale, Nanana is perfect for enjoying one of their gorgeous desserts or an ice cream cone.
+For cake, bread, and pastry lovers, head to Hof SucréeMlles Gâteaux, Le Pain dans les voiles or Automne Boulangerie to satisfy that gluten craving.
+Alati Caserta is also a great choice for cannoli and sweet Italian specialties. État de choc and Avanaa have you covered for all your artisanal chocolate needs.

 Café Ferlucci - Grilled cheese